 Garlic (Allium sativum)

 Garlic is a spicy and tasty vegetable with an amazing arsenal of chemicals that has presumably evolved as a defensive mechanism against all kinds of herbivores.
 Obviously, this strategy has failed with many humans, at least with the alliophiles!
 On the other hand, it is one of the rare plants in my garden that is not devoured by slugs!
+I am not going to regurgitate instructions on how to grow garlic because there are already existing pages on this topic.
+One nice example, in german, is at Wurzelwerk.

 A colleague of mine, Dr. Hartmut Schubert, put them on a single-crystal X-ray diffractometer and determined the molecular structure of this compound.
 It is Allixin, fully named 3-hydroxy-5-methoxy-6-methyl-2-pentyl-4H-pyran-4-one.
 He deposited the structure with the Cambridge Crystallographic Data Centre under deposition number 2523464, it can be accessed under DOI: 10.5517/ccdc.csd.cc2qpw2d.